The Meseta

 Castrojeriz

 In town, there are three churches to explore and a winding path up the hill that rewards you with sweeping panoramic views.
-Don’t miss the Oriente in the Hospital del Alma—part art gallery, part meditation space.
+Don’t miss the Oriente in the Hospital del Alma, part art gallery, part meditation space.
 The whole building hums with stillness and creativity.
-Castrojeriz also has a few traditional old shops that feel like stepping back in time—wooden counters, hand-painted signs, a different rhythm of life.
+Castrojeriz also has a few traditional old shops that feel like stepping back in time, wooden counters, hand-painted signs, and a different rhythm of life.

 On your way out of town, stop at Bar Lagar, named after the old grape press preserved right in the middle of the room.
 It’s a lovely place for a morning coffee or evening wine.

 There are some great places to sleep here.
-Albergue de Peregrinos San Esteban is inside a restored convent with peaceful cloisters and simple beds.
+Albergue de Peregrinos San Esteban is situated within a restored convent, featuring peaceful cloisters and simple beds.
 Albergue Ultreia is cosy and welcoming, with a lovely garden and friendly hosts.
-Albergue Rosalía is a little more modern but still keeps the Camino spirit—clean, quiet, and well cared for.
+Albergue Rosalía is a little more modern, but it still maintains the Camino spirit of being clean, quiet, and well cared for.

 Albergue de peregrinos San Esteban